Latest Updates

 12. How is the fixing price for options on Cryptocurrency futures calculated for Weekly options?

-Options on Bitcoin Friday futures are financially settled by reference to a fixing price which, on the last business day of the week, shall correspond to the Final Settlement Price for BFF; and for options expiring prior to the last business day of the week, shall correspond to a volume-weighted average price of transactions in Bitcoin Friday futures on the Globex electronic trading platform, during the last 60 minutes of trading on the expiration date of the associated options contract (3:00:00 p.m. – 3:59:59 p.m.
+Options on Bitcoin Friday futures are financially settled by reference to a fixing price which, on the last business day of the week, shall correspond to the final settlement price for BFF; and for options expiring prior to the last business day of the week, shall correspond to a volume-weighted average price of transactions in Bitcoin Friday futures on the Globex electronic trading platform, during the last 60 minutes of trading on the expiration date of the associated options contract (3:00:00 p.m. - 3:59:59 p.m.
 New York time).

 13. Is there a similar fixing, exercise and assignment process for monthly options?

-Market participants desiring physical bitcoin or ether delivery may enter into an Exchange for Related Positions (EFRPs) transaction, which is a privately negotiated trade between two counterparties allowing them to simultaneously exchange a spot and futures position.
+Market participants desiring physical cryptocurrency delivery may enter into an Exchange for Related Positions (EFRPs) transaction, which is a privately negotiated trade between two counterparties allowing them to simultaneously exchange a spot and futures position.
 For spot position holders, an EFRP can be used to swap a long spot position with futures exposure that can be rolled forward.
 EFRP transactions are governed by Exchange Rule 538.

 Yes.
 Cryptocurrency futures and options are block-eligible and are governed by Exchange Rule 526.
 The minimum block thresholds may be found here.